Last updated 19 July 2021

-Thank you for your continued and much valued support, you can continue supporting us by making a donation.
+Thank you for your continued and much valued support, you can continue supporting us by donating.
 We still need your valued support.

 We are incredibly grateful to all our volunteers whose help and support ellenor is invaluable.
-In line with staff notifications we are signposting our volunteers to government advice and our Human Resources department.
-Our volunteers are critical in order to help keep our retail shops open, services running and keep providing beverages and meals for our patients and their families.
+In line with staff notifications, we are signposting our volunteers to government advice and our Human Resources department.
+Our volunteers are critical to help keep our retail shops open, services running and keep providing beverages and meals for our patients and their families.